 After you pay back your first loan, you will be able to do a lot more on your island.
 After building your first fishing rod, shoot for 5000 miles to pay back your initial loan.

 After paying of the 5,000 Nook Miles, go ahead and ask Nook for a home renovation.
 This will allow you to pick up even more Nook Miles, giving you access to Nook Mile-exclusive items from the Nook Stop.

 |Unlocking Nook's Cranny|

-In order to unlock Nook's cranny, you first need to gather up 30 of each required material from the list above.
-Wood and stones, etc, will be dropped from trees and rocks once per day, so in order to build a ton of furniture and tools, be collect a lot of materials right away!
+In order to unlock Nook's Cranny, gather up 30 of each required material from the list above.
+Resources will drop from trees and rocks once per day.
+Collect lots of materials to craft items!

 |Trees (Including Fruit Trees)||3 of the following:

 |Rocks||8 of the following:

 Occasionally Bells will appear from a Money Rock